2026 Notice of Funding Opportunity for the Continuum of Care Program (CoC NOFO)

-On November 14, 2025, the U.S. Department of Housing and Urban Development (HUD) released the FY 2025 Continuum of Care Competition and Youth Homelessness Demonstration Program Grants Notice of Funding Opportunity (NOFO), making available $3.918 billion to serve people experiencing homelessness nationwide.
-The FY 2025 NOFO was challenged in court by two lawsuits.
-After rescinding the NOFO on December 8, HUD released an updated version of the NOFO for public review on December 19, 2025.
+On June 1, 2026, the U.S. Department of Housing and Urban Development (HUD) released the FY 2026 Continuum of Care Competition and Youth Homelessness Demonstration Program Grants Notice of Funding Opportunity (NOFO), making available $4.04 billion to serve people experiencing homelessness nationwide.
+Before the final application is submitted to HUD, the Pasadena CoC is required to hold a local competition to determine which projects will be included in the CoC’s consolidated application, along with their ranked priority.

 CoC-funded projects that have been notified they are eligible for renewal in CoC competition can find more information about the process here.